ACT Test Taking Strategies

 - Write legible and easy to understand essays.
 If your essays are unreadable, you could receive lower scores.

 - Fully explain every point you make.
-Use concrete example to illustrate your points.
+Use concrete examples to illustrate your points.

 - Make sure your response is organized in a logical format/sequence.
 Give each point you make 1-2 paragraphs.

-- Make sure your word choice is skillful, precise and you sentences are clear.
-This does not mean should use fancy vocabulary or words.
+- Make sure your word choice is skillful, precise and your sentences are clear.
+This does not mean you should use fancy vocabulary or words.
 Each sentence you include should add clarity to your argument and further your argument (not make it more difficult to understand).

-- Remember, you're scored is based on your writing style and skill not on your knowledge of the facts.
-In fact, you're facts can be completely erroneous as long long as your write well and still get a high score.
+- Remember, your score is based on your writing style and skill not on your knowledge of the facts.
+In fact, your facts can be completely erroneous as long as you write well and still get a high score.

 - Your essay should be at least one page in length.
 A page and half is a good target length of your essay – but make sure not to repeat yourself, include irrelevant information or digress from your main point.